Rayalaseema: Post independence

 The four districts of the region were part of the Madras Presidency until 1953.
 From 1953 to 1956, the region was a part of Andhra State and in 1956, the Telangana region was merged with Andhra State to form Andhra Pradesh State.
 On 2 February 1970, three taluks from Kurnool i.e., Markapur, Cumbum and Giddalur were merged along with some other taluks of Nellore district and Guntur district to form Prakasam district.

 In February 2014, the Andhra Pradesh Reorganisation Act, 2014 bill was passed by the Parliament of India for the formation of Telangana state comprising ten districts.
 Hyderabad will remain as a joint capital for 10 years for both Andhra Pradesh and Telangana.
 The new State of Telangana came into existence on 2 June 2014 after approval from the President of India.
 The formation of a new state named Telangana from Andhra Pradesh is not considered an amendment to the Constitution of India per article 3 and 4 of that document.

 Geography

 Rayalaseema region is located in the southern region of the state of Andhra Pradesh.
-The region borders the state of Tamil Nadu to the south, Karnataka to the west and Telangana to the north.
-Some areas in Coastal Andhra, such as Markapur revenue division, Tirupati district which share similar geography,culture and climate to Rayalaseema.
+The region borders the state of Tamil Nadu to the south, Karnataka to the west and Telangana to the north, Nellore, Prakasam districts and bay of Bengal in the east.
+Some areas in Coastal Andhra, such as Markapur revenue division of Prakasam district, share similar geography, culture and climate to Rayalaseema as they are once part of the Kurnool district.

-Spiritual destinations

-Rayalaseema has many important places of pilgrimage.
-Tirumala Venkateswara Temple, abode of Lord Venkateswara is one of the richest and the most visited place of worship in the world.
-The other being Srisailam, Ahobilam, Srikalahasti, Kanipakam, Kadiri, Rayadurgam, Penna Ahobilam, Mahanandi, Mantralayam, Proddatur, Puttaparthi, Yaganti, Lepakshi, Vontimitta, Bramhamgarimatham, Pushpagiri, Nagalapuram, Narayanavanam, etc.

-Shahi Jamia Masjid in Adoni is one of the oldest constructions in South India, built around 1662 AD by Siddi Masood Khan.